 We identified revenue recognition as one of the matters of most significance to our audit because the amount of revenue is significant to the consolidated financial statements.
-In addition, 2022 was the second year of full operation for the Group.
 The Group has different revenue streams represented by sales of natural gas and condensate as well as transportation of natural gas.

-Information on revenue recognition is disclosed in Notes 2 and 17 to the consolidated financial statements.
+Information on revenue recognition is disclosed in Notes 2 and 16 to the consolidated financial statements.